 Experiments 1a-c test this prediction.
 All three sub-experiments employ the exact same design and procedure but differ in the specific visual and acoustic stimuli they employ, as well as minor details of the post-experiment survey.
 Specific differences are described in the methods.
 Participants were presented audiovisual speech stimuli which formed six steps along a continuum from ashi to asi.
-Audio was dubbed onto video of a young female talker holding a pen (see Figure 1).
+Audio was dubbed onto video of a young female talker holding a pen.
 During the production of the critical /s/-/ʃ/ fricative, the talker either had the pen in her mouth (Figure 1, left) or rather in her hand outside of the mouth (Figure 1, right).
 We were interested in whether the presence of the pen—or its visually evident effects on the articulation of /s/ and /ʃ/—affects the interpretation of acoustic cues to the /s/-/ʃ/ contrast.
 Participants performed an identification (categorization) task, answering whether they thought the talker in the video said ashi or asi.